-With each version, Google has changed the Android OS, impacting how apps function and users interact with their devices.
+With each version, Google has changed the Android OS, impacting how apps function, and users interact with their devices.

-In this article, I’ll go over the different versions of Android, explain how each one affects the user experience and how you can leverage each performance to your advantage.
+In this article, I’ll go over the different versions of Android, explain how each one affects the user experience, and how you can leverage each performance to your advantage.

 How to get free updates

 One thing that is certain in business is that things change.
-How customers use technology and access, the Internet has changed dramatically in the last decade.
+How customers use technology and access the Internet has changed dramatically in the last decade.

-Even though you may be doing everything right, if your website or mobile app is outdated, it will cause problems.
-Not only that, but if your customers have the same problem, they will tell other people.
+Even though you may be doing everything right if your website or mobile app is outdated, it will cause problems.
+Not only that but if your customers have the same problem, they will tell other people.

 This guide will cover how you can get free updates to your website or app.
-We’ll talk about the Google Play Store and the Apple App Store and show you how to use them to give your customers free updates.
+We’ll talk about the Google Play and Apple App Store and show you how to use them to give your customers free updates.